plausible/docs/docs/self-hosting.md

 and support for SSE 4.2 instructions.
 We've tested this on [Digital Ocean](https://m.do.co/c/91569eca0213) (affiliate link) but any hosting provider works.
 If your server doesn't come with Docker pre-installed, you can follow [their docs](https://docs.docker.com/get-docker/) to install it.

+To make your Plausible instance accessible on a (sub)domain, you also need to be able to edit your DNS.
+Plausible is not currently designed for subfolder installations.

 ## Up and running

 ### 1. Clone the hosting repo